Home / Family Law / Paternity

 A negative determination of paternity can also be helpful, as it frees a man from any obligation to support a child who is not his.

-What is the process for establishing paternity in Florida?
+What Is the Process for Establishing Paternity in Florida?

 When a couple is married, the husband is the legal father of all children born during the course of the marriage.
 A paternity determination is unnecessary.
 When parents are not married, there are several options for establishing paternity: